-Well, it’s no secret that London gets its fair share of rainy days, but don’t let a damp day stop your play.
-There’s plenty of fun to be had without getting wet…
+It’s no secret London gets its fair share of rain, whatever the season.
+But don’t let a downpour ruin your day – there’s plenty of fun to be had without getting wet…

 For families with kids aged 0-11, the Discover Story Centre in Stratford makes for a fantastic day indoors.
 You can dress up, explore a secret cave and even visit a pirate ship!
 And if the sun comes out, you can head outdoors and explore the Story Garden.